-The 8A34043 accepts up to two differential reference inputs and up to four single-ended reference inputs that can operate at common GNSS, Ethernet, SONET/SDH, PDH frequencies, and any input frequency from 1kHz to 1GHz (250MHz in single-ended mode).
+The 8A34046 accepts up to four differential reference inputs and up to eight single-ended reference inputs that can operate at common GNSS, Ethernet, SONET/SDH, PDH frequencies, and any input frequency from 1kHz to 1GHz (250MHz in single-ended mode).
 The references are continually monitored for loss of signal and for frequency offset per user programmed thresholds.
 All of the references are available to all the DPLLs.
 The active reference for each DPLL is determined by forced selection or by automatic selection based on user programmed priorities, locking allowances, reference monitors, revertive and non-revertive settings, and LOS inputs.

-The 8A34043 provides four independent Digital Phase Lock Loops (DPLLs) consisting of a Phase Frequency Detector (PFD), a Low Pass Filter (LPF), and a Digitally Controlled Oscillator (DCO).
+The 8A34046 provides four independent Digital Phase Lock Loops (DPLLs) consisting of a Phase Frequency Detector (PFD), a Low Pass Filter (LPF), and a Digitally Controlled Oscillator (DCO).
 The DPLL architecture allows external processors to access the control loop at several points to monitor and control the loop.
-A processor can directly control the DCOs, and it can implement a proprietary filter and control algorithm to replace the internal LPF.
+A processor can directly control the DCOs; and it can implement a proprietary filter and control algorithm to replace the internal LPF.

-The 8A34043 can accept a clock reference and an associated frame pulse or sync signal as a pair.
-DPLLs can lock to the clock reference and align the sync and clock outputs with the paired sync/frame input.
+The 8A34046 can accept a clock reference and an associated frame pulse or sync signal as a pair.
+The DPLLs can lock to the clock reference and align the sync and clock outputs with the paired sync/frame input.
 The device allows any of the reference inputs to be configured as sync inputs that can be associated with any of the other reference inputs.
-The input sync signals can have a frequency of 1 PPS (Pulse per Second), PPES (pulse per even second), 5PPS, 10 PPS, 50Hz, 100Hz, 1 kHz, 2 kHz, 4kHz, and 8 kHz.
+The input sync signals can have a frequency of 1PPS (Pulse per Second), PPES (pulse per even second), 5PPS, 10PPS, 50Hz, 100Hz, 1kHz, 2kHz, 4kHz, and 8 kHz.
 This feature enables any DPLL to phase align its frame sync and clock outputs with a sync input without the need to use a low bandwidth setting to lock directly to the sync input.

 The DPLLs support four primary operating modes: Free-Run, Locked, Holdover, and DCO.
 In Free-Run mode the DPLLs synthesize clocks based on the system clock alone.
-In Locked mode the DPLLs filter reference clock jitter with the selected bandwidth.
-Also in Locked mode, the long-term output frequency accuracy is the same as the long-term frequency accuracy of the selected input reference.
+In Locked mode the DPLLs filter reference clock jitter with the selected bandwidth, and the long-term output frequency accuracy is the same as the long-term frequency accuracy of the selected input reference.
 In Holdover mode, the DPLL uses frequency data acquired while in Locked mode to generate accurate frequencies when input references are not available.
-In DCO mode, the DPLL control loop is opened and the DCO can be controlled by an external algorithm such as a PTP clock recovery servo running on an external processor to synthesize PTP clocks.
+In DCO mode, the DPLL control loop is opened and the DCO can be controlled by an external algorithm via serial port to dynamically adjust the output clock frequency.

-The DPLLs can be configured with a range of selectable filtering bandwidths from 1.1Hz to 22kHz for use in jitter attenuation and rate conversion applications.
+The DPLLs can be configured with a range of selectable filtering bandwidths.
+Bandwidths in the range of 0.1Hz to 10Hz can be used for G.8262/G.813, Telcordia GR-253-CORE S3, or SMC applications.
+Bandwidths above 10Hz can be used in jitter attenuation and rate conversion applications.